0x00000002/gifto/audit/README.md

 ## Conclusion
-Of the issues we have raised all of them are minor.
+Of the issues we have raised a few of them are major.
+There are also some moderate issues that should be resolved.

-This crowdsale has a low risk of ethereum being hacked or stolen.
+This crowdsale has a low risk of ethereum being hacked or stolen but it is strongly recommended to resolve all issues before to proceed with the ICO.

 <br>